-Michael Riley Jones tells his real life story behind our scheme to help talented students overcome barriers
+Louise Finnegan tells her real life story behind our scheme to help talented students overcome barriers

 The University’s Postgraduate Scholarship Scheme has helped students to overcome a variety of barriers to master's study.
 In this StaffNet series, we see some of the real life stories behind the scheme – illustrating perfectly just why we do this.